Pandas Pivot Table | Create Pivot Table Using Pandas in Python

 Building a Pivot Table Using Pandas

 Time to build a pivot table in Python using the awesome Pandas library!
-We will explore the different facets of a pivot table in this article and build an awesome, flexible excel-style pivot table from scratch.
+We will explore the different facets of a python pivot table in pandas in this article and build an awesome, flexible excel-style pivot table from scratch.

 How to Group Data Using Index in a Pivot Table?